 The instructor designs drills for pairs or small groups and provides criteria for feedback on the technique.
 One student performs the technique and the partners give feedback from the criteria.
 The style increases socialisation among students, placing trust in them and giving them an active role in the learning process.

 Similar to the reciprocal style but the students assess themselves against set criteria.
 The instructor can circulate through the class and work with students to develop their own goals, focusing on the result of a technique and not the technique itself.
 Students monitor themselves and self-correct their learning.

 The instructor designs various drills or tasks with multiple levels of difficulty.
 The students then decide which difficulty level they want to attempt based on their ability level.
 The style caters to individual needs as students can increase the difficulty when they feel ready or decrease it if they find it too hard.

 With the production cluster of teaching styles, the instructor aims to get students to produce knowledge or techniques that are previously unknown to them.
 The discovery process remains an ideal way to teach concepts, principles, theories, strategies & game tactics.
 Students will need a base level of skill to use the styles effectively.
 But once a student knows the fundamentals, it would be possible that they could develop more rapidly and find the process more enjoyable using the discovery styles.
 The following summarises the six landmark styles from the spectrum of teaching styles.

 The instructor designs a series of questions and problems that lead the student towards discovering a specific predetermined concept or principle.
 Like climbing steps of a ladder, one question leads to the other in a logically sequenced manner.

 G – Convergent Discovery

-The instructor chooses a situation unfamiliar to the student so that they must discover the single predetermined response by using their logic and reasoning ability.
+The instructor chooses a situation unfamiliar to the student, so they must discover the single predetermined response using their logic and reasoning ability.